The Queen's Foundation: Origins

-The college started as Queens' College in Paradise Street, central Birmingham in 1828, as an Anglican-based medical school which developed a broad range of education.
+The college started in 1828 as the Birmingham School of Medicine, based at Birmingham General Hospital, moving to Snow Hill in 1829 and then Paradise Street in 1834.
+In 1836 it became the Birmingham Royal School of Medicine and Surgery, under the patronage of William IV.
+In 1843 the institution moved from being a medical school to a college and obtained a royal charter as Queens' College.
+A theology department was established in 1849 and opened in 1853.
 Eventually the non-theological departments joined the nearby Mason Science College which became the University of Birmingham in 1900, leaving Queen's College as a theological establishment, which moved to Somerset Road in 1923.

 The Selly Oak Centre for Mission Studies was formed in 2006 as the successor to the United College of the Ascension, one the former Selly Oak Colleges, and remains sponsored by the United Society for the Propagation of the Gospel and the Methodist Church.